Key Takeaways:

 Human resource specialists work across almost all industries to manage organizational teams and ensure employees are treated fairly.
 They help executive teams plan, direct, and coordinate administrative functions.
 Psychology training is beneficial for their jobs since they employ various psych-based skills in their day-to-day work, including understanding diversity, mediation, and empathy.

-They are focused on helping each employee thrive and grow in the work environment, help create a positive work culture, and help the organization become a preferred workplace.
+They are focused on helping each employee thrive and grow in the work environment, helping create a positive work culture, and helping the organization become a preferred workplace.

 Average annual salary: $59,060